lucacassia/clifford/README.md

     scala clifford.scala 3 1

 ## Acknowledgements
-The code here contained was developed in collaboration with Carlo Sana.
+This code was developed in collaboration with Carlo Sana.